NarutoUchiha39/KeepInTouch/README.md

 * User tries to register
 * using ```pg_prepare``` and ```pg_execute``` the database is queried to check for users with same email and also checks the validity of the file getting uploaded and displays errors accordingly.

 *Note: pg_prepare has a small caveat wherein when you execute same prepared statement twice, it gives a warning stating that statement has already been prepared, indicating that prepared statements arent cached by pg_prepare.
 As far as i know PDO doesnt cause this issue and caches prepared statements.
-But inspite of warning the statemnt is sexecuted*
+But inspite of warning the statemnt is executed*

 * After validating user credentials, we store all the details obtained in ```$_SESSION["temp"]["username"], ...```.
 This is done because the user is inserted into the database only after their email is verified, so we need some way to access the credentials in ```VerifyMail.php```.
 We also generate a  unique id as user's code, email and the expiry time(60 seconds) in the DB.
 The expiry time is stored in the form of unix timestamp using php ```time()``` function.
 The user is sent a mail containing the code using the custom ```send_mail``` function